-There will also be specially-themed episodes, including one featuring children, teens and college students, as well as a Christmastime episode showcasing businesses and products with a holiday theme.
-The episodes will continue to include follow-up stories, allowing viewers the opportunity to see how some investments led to success.
+There will also be guest stars and specially-themed episodes, including ones featuring all-college students as well as all-veteran entrepreneurs.
+Episodes will continue to include follow-up stories, allowing viewers the opportunity to see how some investments led to success.

-In Season 5, the Sharks are on track to surpass the amount of money offered each season in their investment deals.
-Over the past four seasons, the Sharks have offered more than $23 million to bankroll a creative array of innovative entrepreneurs.
+In Season 6, the Sharks are on track to surpass the amount of money offered each season in their investment deals.
+Over the past five seasons, the Sharks have offered more than $45 million to bankroll a creative array of innovative entrepreneurs.

-Viewers will continue to ride an emotional roller coaster this season, complete with heated fights between the Sharks, uncontrollable laughter and touching moments.
+Viewers will continue to ride an emotional roller coaster this season, complete with heated fights between the Sharks, ingenious business ideas and touching moments.
 Whichever way the wheeling and dealing may go, many people's lives will be better off -- because they dared to enter the unpredictable waters of the "Shark Tank."

 Mark Burnett, Clay Newbill and Phil Gurin are the executive producers of "Shark Tank," which is based on the Japanese "Dragons' Den" format created by Nippon Television Network Corporation.
-The series is produced by Sony Pictures Television.
+The series is produced by One Three Media in association with Sony Pictures Television.

 All rights reserved.